-How does Oahu celebrate Halloween?
-With the same unique islander mix of cultural heritage and just plain fun that Hawaiians approach everyday life!
+How does the Hawaiian Island of Oahu celebrate Halloween?
+With the same unique islander mix of cultural heritage and just plain fun that Hawaiians approach everyday!

-Here are a few of our top picks for things to do in Oahu this Halloween.
+Here are a few of our top picks for things to do for Halloween in Hawaii on Oahu this year.

 Each of these Oahu attractions are full of festive holiday fun, and they’re popular events with locals and visitors alike.